 Anchored by MARTA and served by three additional transit providers, the Atlanta region offers citizens and visitors a coordinated network of transit options.
 As part of the Regional Transportation Plan (RTP), transit plays a major role in alleviating congestion and improving air quality, while supporting the land use and development goals and policies of the regional agenda.
 ARC, working with regional partners and service providers, reviews, analyzes and incorporates transit projects into its planning process.

-PLAN 2040, the region’s current RTP, includes several different types of transit projects and covers a range of transit modes that combine to create a seamless transit network.
+The RTP includes several different types of transit projects and covers a range of transit modes that combine to create a seamless transit network.
 This system allows commuters to connect easily to numerous destinations.

 While transit reduces the number of single-occupant vehicles (SOV), its main objective is to provide additional travel options to regional citizens.
 By providing numerous alternatives to the SOV, the regional transportation system will become more efficient and comprehensive.